flyingmachine/brave-clojure-web/content/read-and-eval.md

 ; => "mamas don't let your babies grow up to be cowboys"
 ```

-As you can see, this lets us write expressions backwards.
-It's just a
-toy example, of course, but you get the idea: macros give us complete
+It's just a toy example, but you get the idea: macros give you
-freedom to express programs however we want to.
+complete freedom to express programs however we want to.

 In the next chapter we'll fully explore how to write macros.
-Fun!